-The Study Tour Experience is a unique learning experience recently developed for students who wish to travel but who cannot afford the time to spend an entire semester abroad.
+Study Tour Experience Coordinating Committee: Professors Arora, Hamill, Merryman, Morrison, Starner cannot afford the time to spend an entire semester abroad.
 The Study Tour Experience is a three-credit course with a variety of sections designed to give students the opportunity to experience another culture through an intensive period of study and travel abroad under the guidance of a knowledgeable instructor.
 Offered during Summer Sessions or winter break Intercessions, current sections include tours to China, India, Africa, England, and Malaysia.
 New sections are being developed continuously.